AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 >
 >This feature is available for the new translation projects you create using Experience Manager Guides 2404 release or later.
 It will not impact any existing projects.

-Your administrator can configure the **Translation project cleanup after completion** option under the **Translation** tab in **Editor Settings** to disable or delete the translation projects automatically.
+Your administrator can configure the **Translation project cleanup after completion** option under the **Translation** tab in **Workspace settings** to disable or delete the translation projects automatically.

 For effecting document management, Experience Manager Guides provides the ability to delete the translation projects after you have completed the translation.